zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

        1. Compare the key tag from the CDS record with the calculated key tags for the DNSKEY records.
-       2. If the CDS record does not match any DNSKEY record then add the name server IP address and key tag to the *No Match CDS With DNSKEY* set.
+       2. If the CDS record does not match any DNSKEY record then add the name server IP address and CDS record key tag to the *No Match CDS With DNSKEY* set.
        3. Else, if there is no RRSIG for the DNSKEY RRset created by the DNSKEY record that the CDS record points at then add the